sjoerd104/OpenCentauri/docs/mods/light_mods.md

 ## Before & After

 After completing this modification, your Centauri Carbon gains a **fully functional and bright nozzle LED**, making it easier to see prints and improving toolhead illumination.
+The pictures below were taken with a 30 Ω resistor installed.
+Expect noticeably less brightness if you don’t replace R18.

 Before|After
 ---|---